 Yes.
 Federal guidance explains that involuntary collections can include administrative wage garnishment.
 StudentAid.gov states that once default remains unresolved long enough, the government may automatically collect up to 15% of a borrower’s paycheck to repay the debt.
 Borrowers can request a hearing to object to garnishment, and federal help-center guidance explains that the objection process is reviewed by the loan holder.

-Wage garnishment is one of the clearest signs that default has become more than a billing issue.
-At that point, repayment is no longer fully voluntary.
-That is also why many borrowers start acting only after garnishment begins, even though the better move is to address the account before collections reach that stage.
+Wage garnishment is one of the clearest signs that default has moved beyond ordinary billing.
+At that stage, repayment is no longer entirely voluntary.
+Many borrowers do not act until garnishment begins, even though the better position usually comes from resolving the account before collections intensify.

 Can the government take a tax refund?